Tobias Jesso Jr.: Musical style

 Jesso's music has been compared to singer-songwriters of the 1960s and 1970s from Randy Newman to Harry Nilsson and Emitt Rhodes.
 He cites Newman as one of his favourite artists.
 Even though he was a bassist and guitarist for years, his new music was written by him on the piano—an instrument he started playing at the age of 27.

 Awards

-Jesso was nominated for Songwriter of the Year at the 2015 Juno Awards.
+Jesso was nominated for Songwriter of the Year at the 2016 Juno Awards.

 On June 20, 2016, Jesso was the recipient of the SOCAN Breakout Award at the SOCAN Awards in Toronto.
 He won the Grammy for Songwriter of the Year, Non-Classical, in 2023.
 Goon was Short Listed for the Polaris Prize in 2015.

 Personal life

 Jesso married Australian musician Emma Louise in January 2019; they have one child together.
-In 2022, they divorced.
+They divorced in 2022.